Alpine packages keeper

 3 layers:

-(collections of snapshots) ofrepositories
+mirror hostsrelease (collections of snapshots) ofrepositories3 repositories

 Specified in